StuyPulse/stuyvision-lib/README.md

 ```

 An example startup script can be seen [here](https://github.com/Team694/stuy-vision-2016/blob/master/run-cv.sh).
-Note that in this case, the ant script invoked ran a script like `setup-camera.sh`.

 In order to set runlevel 4 as the default runlevel, open
 `/etc/init/rc-sysinit.conf`